robweber/ha-betabrite-sign/README.md

 ### Examples

-The simplest message contains no variable, and hence won't be updated after the sign is loaded.
+The simplest message contains a static variable, and hence won't be updated after the sign is loaded.
+Variables are set with the `data` tag.

 ```
 messages:
-  - text: "Home Assistant Sign"
+  - data:
+      - static_text
     mode: "rotate"
     color: "rainbow1"
 ```

-Using the variable examples above, variables can be defined by using the `data` tag.
+Below is an example with dynamic variables and multiple variables combined.

 ```
 messages: